-There are various cables located in the vicinity of and within wind farm site II.
+There are various cables located in the vicinity of and within wind farm site III.
 For cables and pipelines, a maintenance area of 500 m on both sides is laid down in the wind farm site decision.
 This is smaller than the 750 metres that is generally applied.
 The North Sea policy documents (2016-2021) maintain that it is permitted to reduce the maintenance area in order to make efficient use of space in the North Sea.

-Consultation is required with the mining company with regard to the site II overlap with the obstacle free zone for platform P15-ACD.
+Consultation is required with the mining company with regard to the site III overlap with the obstacle free zone for platforms P15-E, P18-A and Q13a-A.

 Further investigation is required to locate and remove unexploded devices.

-Moreover, any archaeological values present may influence the location of wind turbines at site II.
+Moreover, any archaeological values present may influence the location of wind turbines at site III.